-BCBS graduate intern, Sarah Fleming, sat down with Duncan to discuss what the stories of Japanese American Buddhists who lived through World War II can teach us today about faith, freedom, and interfaith solidarity.
-On March 21, 2021, BCBS will be hosting a conversation between Duncan and Chenxing Han, exploring some of the themes addressed in this interview.
+BCBS graduate intern Sarah Fleming sat down with Duncan Ryūken Williams to discuss what the stories of Japanese American Buddhists who lived through World War II can teach us today about faith, freedom, and interfaith solidarity.
+On March 21, 2021, BCBS hosted a conversation between Duncan and Chenxing Han that explored some of the themes addressed in this interview.
 For more information, see Buddhism, Race, and American Belonging: An Asian American View.

 Duncan Ryūken Williams was ordained as a Soto Zen Buddhist priest at Kotakuji Temple (Nagano, Japan) in 1993.
 He served as a Buddhist chaplain at Harvard University, where he received his Ph.D. in 2000.
 Currently, he is Professor in and the Chair of the USC School of Religion and Director of the USC Shinso Ito Center for Japanese Religions and Culture in Los Angeles.
 Williams is the author of the LA Times bestseller American Sutra: A Story of Faith and Freedom in the Second World War (Harvard University Press, 2019), among others.

 A pdf version can be downloaded here.

 Sarah Fleming: Before we get started, I just wanted to say congratulations—you’ve managed to write a book that is not only a phenomenal piece of scholarship but a page-turner!
 That’s certainly a rare feat.